JuanCldCmt/cellular-automaton.nvim/README.md

 You can close animation window with one of: `q`/`<Esc>`/`<CR>`

 ## Known issues
-- folding and wrapping is not supported ATM
+- folding is not supported ATM

 ## Supported animations
 ### Make it Rain